sebelga/gstore-node/README.md

 # Datastools (work in progress)
-Datastools is a Google Datastore entities modeling library for Node.js inspired by Mongoose and built on top of the **gcloud-node** library.
+Datastools is a Google Datastore entities modeling library for Node.js inspired by Mongoose and built on top of the **[gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node)** library.

-It enhances the experience to work with Googe Datastore entities on Node.js.
-The main features are:
+Its main features are:
    - explicit Schema declaration for entities
    - properties type validation
    - properties value validation